 - The 170 guest rooms, including 25 suites, feature an airy fusion of traditional Ottoman architecture (without the flourishes) and contemporary furnishings.
 All rooms are very spacious and nicely decorated, with sleek bathrooms and very comfortable beds.

-- The terrace has a beautiful large swimming pool with plenty of sun loungers right next to the water, overlooking the Bospohurus and facing the south (ideal for those in need of some relaxion under the Turkish sun).
+- The riverside terrace has a beautiful large swimming pool with plenty of sun loungers .
+It overlooks the Bospohurus and faces the south (ideal for those in need of some relaxion under the Turkish sun).
 The temperature of the water is perfect and if you find it too cold, you can always dip into the jacuzzi that is built into the pool.

 - Water babies can not only take full advantage of the outdoor pool, but there is also a splendid, naturally lit indoor pool, with underwater music.
 This pillared underground swimming hall is the jewel of the hotel spa, which also has sauna’s, steam rooms, Hammans and 10 treatment rooms.

-- The service is top-notch and extremely efficient.
-As is the case in all Four Seasons Hotels & Resorts worldwide, everyone is very polite, they know your name from day one, and they will go out of their way to please you.
-After all, Four Seasons Hotels & Resorts is one of the world’s most exclusive hotel brands.
+- The service is top-notch and extremely efficient, as you would expect from one of the world’s most exclusive hotel brands.
+As is the case in all Four Seasons Hotels & Resorts worldwide, everyone knows your name from day one and will go out of their way to please you.

 - The breakfast buffet (priced at 110 Turkish Lira per person) is truly sensational, filled with every imaginable fresh fruit, dozens of freshly baked breads and pastries, a large assortment of cold meats & cheeses, and many local specialties.